-The employer must withhold the employee's portion (at the approximate rate of 20 per cent) from the employee's gross salary and pay its own contribution to the social security bodies (at the approximate rate of 45 per cent) that comes on top of the employee's gross salary.
+The employer must withhold the employee's portion (at an approximate rate of 20 per cent) from the employee's gross salary and pay its own contribution to the social security bodies (at an approximate rate of 45 per cent) that comes on top of the employee's gross salary.
 Specific deductions are awarded to recently registered companies.

-Specific taxes may also apply in the case of hiring foreign employees, distribution of profit-sharing, free shares and stock options, etc.
+Specific taxes may also apply in the case of hiring foreign employees, distribution of profit-sharing, free shares and stock options, among others.

-EMPLOYEE-CREATED IP
+EMPLOYEE-CREATED IP AND CONFIDENTIAL BUSINESS INFORMATION